 A survey of the Royal Society found that only 3.3% believed in God.

-Survey says… Atheists are better informed
+Survey says… atheists are better informed

-Stay stupid, stay saved!?
+Stay ignorant, stay saved?

-Also, if you want your religion to remain important to you, you should remain as ignorant as possible, since it’s well documented that the more you cultivate your intelligence, the less likely you are to remain religious.
+Also, if you want your religion to remain important to you, it’s best that you remain as uninformed as possible, since the more you learn, the less likely you are to value religion.

 As skeptic Michael Shermer says, “Smart people believe weird things because they are skilled at defending beliefs they arrived at for non-smart reasons.”